dotwebstack/dotwebstack-framework/docs/backend/postgres.md

               referencedField: identifier
 ```

-## 1.3 Geometry and Geography
+## PostGIS

-Geometry and Geography types are supported, please use [PostGIS extension](https://postgis.net) for this to work.
+Geometry and Geography types, as part of the [PostGIS extension](https://postgis.net), are supported.

-For an example implementation, see [example/example-postgres](example/example-postgres).
+For an example implementation, see [example/example-postgres](https://github.com/dotwebstack/dotwebstack-framework/tree/v0.3/example/example-postgres).